-Monitoring should take place in Year 1 and 2 of the operational phase, and then repeated in Year 5 and every five years after that.
+Monitoring should take place annually for the operational lifespan of the WEF.
 After the first year of monitoring, the programme should be reviewed to incorporate significant findings that have emerged.
 This may entail the revision of the number of turbines to be searched, and the size of the search plots, depending on the outcome of the first year of monitoring.
 If significant impacts are observed and mitigation is required, the matter should be taken up with the operator to discuss potential mitigation.
 In such instances the scope of monitoring could be reduced to focus only on the impacts of concern.